nielsenjared/nielsenjared.github.io/content/blog/patterrn-recognition/index.md

 In _A Mind for Numbers_, Barbara Oakley outlines two modes of thinking: _focused_ and _diffuse_.

+According to Oakely, focused-mode thinking:

-Focused-mode thinking “involves a direct approach to solving problems using rational, sequential, analytical approaches.
-The focused mode is used to concentrate on something that's already tightly connected in your mind, often because you are familiar and comfortable with the underlying concepts.”
+> involves a direct approach to solving problems using rational, sequential, analytical approaches.
+The focused mode is used to concentrate on something that's already tightly connected in your mind, often because you are familiar and comfortable with the underlying concepts.

+On the flip-side, diffuse mode thinking:

-Diffuse mode thinking “is what happens when you relax your attention and just let your mind wander.
-It allows us to suddenly gain a new insight on a problem we’ve been struggling with and is associated with ‘big-picture’ perspectives.”
+> ...is what happens when you relax your attention and just let your mind wander.
+It allows us to suddenly gain a new insight on a problem we’ve been struggling with and is associated with ‘big-picture’ perspectives.

 Both modes are essential to problem solving.

+According to Oakley:

-“Evidence suggests that to grapple with a difficult problem, we must first put hard, focused-mode effort into it.
+> Evidence suggests that to grapple with a difficult problem, we must first put hard, focused-mode effort into it.
 Here’s the interesting part: The diffuse mode is also often an important part of problem solving, especially when the problem is difficult.
-But as long as we are consciously focusing on a problem, we are blocking the diffuse mode.”
+But as long as we are consciously focusing on a problem, we are blocking the diffuse mode.

 Sometimes trying too hard is part of the problem.

 We become our own blocker.

-This is called the Einstellung effect.
+This is called the _Einstellung effect_.

-“In this phenomenon, an idea you already have in mind, or your simple initial thought, prevents a better idea or solution from being found.”
+According to Oakely, in this phenomenon “an idea you already have in mind, or your simple initial thought, prevents a better idea or solution from being found.”

 Why do we do this to ourselves?